 Commentary: The economic, social and environmental qualities of these areas are likely to be further advanced through the application of this policy, benefitting both the immediate locality and the wider southern suburbs.
 In principle, dangers of over-intensification and loss of local character will be controlled and ameliorated through the intended SPD for the area.
 The policy could useful include reference to how the area might function in combination with the intended investment into the City Centre.

-Geographical scale: Locality and southern City
+Likelihood/Certainty: Highly likely to be realised Geographical scale: Locality and southern City

 Temporary or Permanent: Permanent, subject to effective implementation